Laf111/WiiUFtpServer/README.md

 # BUILD :

 Binairies are available in the [Releases](https://github.com/Laf111/WiiUFtpServer/releases/latest) section.

+Comes with all necessary files (emebeded libWut and compile sources of libIOSUHAX).
+No dependencies to set.

 The build process creates : HBL app + RPX package (to create a channel)